microsoft/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 Contoso has a single domain Active Directory forest which was implemented over a decade ago.
 The domain was assigned a non-routable DNS name contoso.local.
 While the Directory Services team considered renaming the domain, this has never been implemented due to potential negative implications of such change.
 Contoso does own a publicly routable DNS domain name contoso.com.

 Contoso has recently upgraded its Active Directory environment to Windows Server 2016, and is in the process of migrating its desktops from Windows 7 to Windows 10.
 The majority of their servers are running either Windows Server 2012 R2 or Windows Server 2016.

 **Customer objectives**

 Contoso is exploring the option of transitioning its operations into a more internet-open model which would facilitate support for mobile workforce and integration with business partners, while, at the same time, support current security and manageability controls.
-Given its current environment, which is heavily dependent on Active Directory and undergoes migration to Windows 10 devices, Contoso intends to evaluate Azure Active Directory and Microsoft Intune as potential identity and management components of the target design.
+Given its current environment, which is heavily dependent on Active Directory and undergoes migration to Windows 10 devices, Contoso intends to evaluate Azure Active Directory and Microsoft Endpoint Management as potential identity and management components of the target design.

 The identity component of the target design should facilitate step-up authentication and per-application permissions based not only on the properties of users' accounts but also on the state of these users' devices.
 To maximize security, Contoso wants to minimize or even eliminate persistent assignments of privileged roles for identity management, but, at the same time, such arrangement must account for break-glass scenarios, allowing for a non-gated emergency use of privileged accounts.
 For obvious reasons, such accounts need to be closely monitored and audited.